-Forest Fire Management Victoria crews are made up of firefighters from DELWP and Parks Victoria including rangers from Traditional Owner organisations.
+Forest Fire Management Victoria crews are made up of firefighters from DELWP and Parks Victoria.
 These crews work in partnership with other emergency agencies to prevent and suppress bushfires in Victoria's national parks and state forests.
 Our crews also support the CFA to fight fires on private land.

-Becoming part of Victoria's firefighting team means you can be part of protecting Victorian communities on Country from the threat of bushfire.
+Becoming part of Victoria's firefighting team means you can be part of protecting Victorian communities from the threat of bushfire.